 Continuous Delivery/ Continuous Integration

 Kubernetes does not offer a CI/CD solution and to create an entire CI/CD pipeline we have to pair it with CI servers.
-OpenShift is also not a complete CI/CD solution but it offers an integrated certified Jenkins container that acts as CI server.
+OpenShift is also not a complete CI/CD solution but it offers an integrated certified Jenkins container that acts as a CI server.

 Kubernetes supports multiple updates simultaneously and upgrading is simple.
 Kubernetes has on average four releases yearly.
 OpenShift does not support multiple updates automatically.